 Read more about guided tours on my post “Ten reasons to take a guided tour at least once in life.”

-In order to enter the area, I had to go through several checkpoints.
-When leaving, I was checked for radiation and had my clothes or shoes appeared contaminated, I would have had to leave them behind.
+In order to enter the area, you will have to go through several checkpoints.
+When leaving, you are checked again for radiation and should your clothes or shoes appeared contaminated, you’d have to leave them behind.
 Throughout the visit, guides carried a geiger, which measures the levels of radioactivity.
-It was interesting to see how these varied dramatically even in the space of one or two meters.
+It is interesting to see how these varied dramatically even in the space of one or two meters.

-There’s a yard where decontaminating vehicles have been abandoned – their bright colors at odds with the blinding whiteness of the snow; and a monument built in memory of the firefighters who helped to put out the fire of the nuclear plant and died of acute radiation sickness a few days after the disaster.
+There’s a yard where decontaminating vehicles have been abandoned – their bright colors at odds with the blinding whiteness of the snow; and a monument built in memory of the firefighters who helped put out the fire of the nuclear plant and died of acute radiation-related sickness a few days after Chernobyl disaster.

-One of the most incredible sights was that of the DUGA.
-This is an enormous radar (of which apparently nobody knew: only in 2013, when it was opened to the public, people learned about it) that the Soviets used to detect potential missiles coming from the US airspace, as part of an early-warning and reaction system of defense.
+One of the most incredible sights in Chernobyl Exclusion Zone is that of the DUGA.
+This is an enormous over-the-horizon radar (of which apparently nobody knew: only in 2013, when the area was opened to the public, people learned about it) that the Soviets used to detect potential missiles coming from the US airspace, as part of an early-warning and reaction system of defense.
 It’s 500 meters long, 90 meters high, and you will see upon visiting that is hardly possible to catch it on camera.
 It’s rumored that it was in order to provide power to such a massive radar that the Chernobyl Power Plant was built.

 I am not sure whether what you end up seeing is real or if it has just been staged for visitors.
-Either way, I felt like I was walking through a horror themed park.
-It looked like it had been abandoned in a rush: there were old dolls, books and other toys scattered everywhere; the small bed frames of the dormitories left to rust; broken windows and glass everywhere.
+Either way, it feels like you are walking through a horror themed park.
+It looks like this place has been abandoned in a rush: there are old dolls, books and other toys scattered everywhere; the small bed frames of the dormitories left to rust; broken windows and glass everywhere.

-The tour of Chernobyl Exclusion Zone continued to Reactor 4.
-This could be seen from a distance.
+The tour of Chernobyl Exclusion Zone continues to this reactor, which can be seen from a distance.
 A huge concrete structure similar to an arch was built around the reactor to prevent radiation from escaping.
-Apparently, the material inside is so radioactive and toxic that it can’t be removed and that’s why a structure was built around it.
+Apparently, the radioactive material inside is so toxic that it can’t be removed and that’s why a sarcophagus structure was built around it immediately after the explosion.
 The entire area is currently under decommissioning – there’s still people who work there.
 It is not possible to take pictures of the area (besides the arch).

-Prypiat was the last stop for the day, and it was my favorite part of the entire tour of Chernobyl Exclusion Zone.
-Prypiat is the perfect symbol of a life that could have been, but never was.
+Pripyat generally is the last stop during tours of Chernobyl exclusion zone.
+The now-abandoned town is the perfect symbol of a life that could have been, but never was.
 It is such a reminder of the damage man can cause – to nature, to other human beings, and to life in general – for the sake of power and control.

-Prypiat used to be a happy city, as the old pictures showed: its young inhabitants (the average age was just 26) walking along the boulevards; shops; schools; beautiful homes; stadiums; a park; playgrounds and swimming pools.
-To celebrate the happiness, an amusement part was built: bumper cars, a ferris wheel, a shooting range.
+This ghost town used to be a happy city, as the old pictures showed: its young inhabitants (the average age was just 26) walking along the boulevards; shops; schools; beautiful homes; stadiums; a park; playgrounds and swimming pools.
+To celebrate the happiness, an amusement park was built: bumper cars, a ferris wheel, a shooting range.
 It was meant to be inaugurated on 1 May 1986.

-Life in Prypiat stopped on that sad day of April 1986, when the city was completely evacuated.
+Life in Pripyat stopped on that sad day of April 1986, when the city was completely evacuated.
 Nowadays, the ferris wheel is a sad reminder of a happiness that was never fully achieved.
-Nature is claiming back the city – though as it was covered in snow, this wasn’t nearly as visible as it would be during the spring and summer months.
+Nature is claiming back the city – though as it was covered in snow when I visited, this wasn’t nearly as visible as it would be during the spring and summer months.

-Prypiat is now completely dead.
+Pripyat is now completely dead.
 The silence is deafening.
-There was nobody around, except for the people in my guided tour and the odd dog who followed usa round.
+There is nobody around, except for other visitors on guided tours and the odd dog who follows you around.
 On the main square, the Hotel Polissa – once the best hotel in the city – stands next to the Palace of Culture, where there used to be a boxing ring, a gymnasium, a cinema and a swimming pool.

 On the other side of the square, standing alone in one corner, there’s a phone booth: who was the last person to call from there?
 Who was he or she calling?
 What were they saying to each other?

-Needless to say, my question – and many others I didn’t really ask out loud – were left unanswered.
+Needless to say, my question – and many others I didn’t really ask out loud – is left unanswered.

 The best starting point to visit Chernobyl is Kiev, the capital of Ukraine, which has a very good selection of hotels and restaurants.
 I recommend spending a few days there to make the most of it, as there are a lot of things to see in Kiev: churches, touching monuments (such as those dedicated to the famine and the Ukrainian genocide), street art and much more.
 I particularly loved observing people fishing in the frozen Dnepr river.

-Foodies are bound to have a great time in Kiev.
+The choice of restaurants in town is fantastic.
 I ate at Ostanya Barykada, which is a secret restaurant that can be entered through a gift shop in an underground shopping mall.
-We even needed a password to get in.
+You even need a password to get in.
 Unfortunately, I can’t remember!
-What I do remember is that the place looked incredibly quirky: the name (which translated means “the last barricade”) is a reminder of the struggle for independence from the Soviet Union.
+What I do remember is that the place is incredibly quirky: the name (which translated means “the last barricade”) is a reminder of the struggle for independence from the Soviet Union.
 When I visited, there was a live band playing some fine jazzy tunes.
-Oh and the food was simply delicious.
+The food is simply delicious.
 I had the traditional chicken Kiev and a mouthwatering dessert of apple tart, meringue, and home-made ice-cream.

 Another fantastic restaurant is Shoti, which however focuses on Georgian cuisine.
 I tried the Georgian style ravioli and they were so full of flavor!

 When I shared the pictures of my trip to Chernobyl to some family and friends, some of the comments I received were of the sort: “It doesn’t exactly look like a merry place;” “it truly looks like the set of a post-apocalyptic movie;” and “that would not be a fun trip.”
 They were right, in a way.
 A tour of Chernobyl isn’t exactly a lighthearted kind of experience, and it leaves visitors with lots of questions and doubts.
 I wasn’t sad though – I didn’t feel the same kind of sadness or anger I felt when I visited the War Remnants Museum of Saigon, in Vietnam, or the Corner House in Riga, Latvia.